15 Most Vulnerable Jobs in America if a Recession Hits

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-While there are several smart money moves to make before a recession, it’s hard to plan for the future when you're worried about job security.
+While there are several smart money moves to make before a recession, it can be hard to plan for the future when you're worried about job security.
+But you can try to stay one step ahead.

 Here are 15 jobs that could see big cuts should the economy go into recession.